jayson-lennon/rust-bdd-techniques/README.md

 After the comment line, write the setup code required to get the system to the state described.
 This should be somewhere between 1 to 3 function calls regardless of system complexity.
-If your setup code is longer than 3 calls, then please check out the next section on [Change-Resistant Tests](#change-resistant_tests).
+If your setup code is longer than 3 calls, then please check out the next section on [change-resistant tests](#change-resistant-tests).

 ### When

-The "When" line describes _a single_ action that is taken:
+The "When" line describes _a single_ action that is taken.
+Examples:

 - When the form is saved for later
 - When trying to submit a bug report
 - When checking the password complexity